GHR Education Quick Apply Search Jobs Log In

 According to the U.S. Bureau of Labor Statistics, social work jobs are projected to grow 7 percent between 2023 and 2033, significantly faster than the average for all occupations.
 Ongoing shortages, increased focus on mental health, and aging populations continue to drive demand for flexible, licensed social workers across healthcare facilities, government agencies, and community-based organizations.

-What Does a Travel Social Worker Do?
+What Is a Travel Social Worker and What Do They Do?

 Similar to travel nursing, travel social workers typically work on temporary or contract travel assignments in settings such as hospitals, outpatient clinics, schools, correctional facilities, rehabilitation centers, and home health programs.